This section is only important for RTO's. If you are not an RTO, you don't need to worry about the USI or this section of the documentation.

 How can I find out which students need USIs but don't have one recorded in onCourse?

-Using the class window, locate all your VET classes that are running during 2015 and highlight them all.
-Use the cog wheel to find 'Enrolled students' related to the highlighted classes.
+Using the class window, locate all your VET classes that are running and highlight them all.
+Use the find related function to find all 'Enrolled students' related to the highlighted classes.

 What happens when merging contacts with USIs?

 You cannot merge two contacts with different verified USIs.
 If you attempt a merge, a notification will be displayed informing you that you can't do this.

 If only one of the contacts has a USI, then they can be merged, but their First/Last Name and date of birth can't be changed during this process.

 How do I validate a student who has only one name?